microsoft/pxt-adafruit/docs/device.md

 ### Serial Communication

-The BBC micro:bit can send an receive data via [serial communication](/device/serial).
+The micro:bit can send an receive data via [serial communication](/device/serial).
 The serial data can be transfered via USB or BLE.

 ### Bluetooth Low Energy (BLE) Antenna